Online Master's Degree Programs

 GMAT (Graduate Management Admission Test).
 If you're applying to business school, you may be required to take the GMAT as part of your application process.
 There are four parts to the GMAT: quantitative, verbal, integrated reasoning and analytical writing.
 You may be given three and a half hours to take the test, and the total score may be from 200 to 800 points.

 LSAT (Law School Admission Test).
 The LSAT is widely used by law schools in the admissions process.
 The exam includes sections on reading comprehension, analytical reasoning, logical reasoning and writing.
 While the writing portion of the exam is not scored, it is sent to the law schools to which the test taker has applied.
 Total LSAT scores customarily range from 120 to 180.

 MCAT (Medical College Admission Test).
 This test is administered to medical school applicants.
 The four sections of the MCAT are physical sciences, verbal reasoning, biological sciences and writing.
 The writing portion is being phased out of this exam in 2013, with an unscored trial section taking its place.
 Raw scores may be converted to a scale of one to 15.

 Preparatory materials may be available for all graduate exams and may include practice tests and study courses.
 Exam and master degree requirements may vary by degree program and institution, so you should check with your school of choice for its individual exam requirements.

 A quick look at what its like to be a nurse and what it takes to become one... .

 This infographic illustrates the endowments and just how hard even the loftiest schools were hit.
-No matter how diversified the portfolio, how astute.. .
+No matter how diversified the portfolio, how astute the investment.. .

 Languages that don’t change over time are dead languages.
 The fact that English has changed so much shows that it is alive and well... .